 Almost nothing annoys me more than to see a crappy car with a great-but-too-powerful sound system. (“Hey, what kind of tweeters and sub-woofers did you pack in to your scratched up ’92 Honda Civic?
 Awesome!
 By the way, your bumper just fell off.”)
-I say almost because one of the things that actually annoys me more than that is seeing a crappy old car with a crappy sound system trying to pretend that it’s a good sound system.
+I say almost because one of the things that actually annoys me more than that is seeing a crappy old car with a crappy sound system trying to pretend that it’s a good sound system after someone read one of these car speaker reviews and decided buying the best one would improve on the car itself.

 Here’s a perfect example: I was driving with my wife this afternoon to stop by a friend’s house.
 We stop at a red light and notice the rattle-filled thumping of a powerful subwoofer in an old car.
 We look around, but with the number of old cars around us, it was hard to tell where the sound was coming from.